 The CHL League Ranking

 The number of places per league is allocated with the help of the CHL league ranking.
 This tool calculates the performance of teams in every CHL season and the better the teams perform, the more spots a league can achieve.
 However, the six founding leagues remain ranked 1-6 while all challenger leagues follow in accordance.
-For 2018/19, the previous four CHL seasons have been taken into consideration (weighted 100, 75, 50 and 25 percent – in which the newest season counts the most).
+Every year, the previous four CHL seasons are taken into consideration (weighted 100, 75, 50 and 25 percent – in which the newest season counts the most).

 The Playing Format